MPriess/crsmithdev.com/resources/posts/2013-08-25-a-refresh-of-crsmith-dev-com.markdown

          ; ...
     </code></pre>

-Unfortunately, as posts are being written in Markdown, I can't add those classes to the automatically generated code blocks, and although I could use literal HTML in Markdown to manually define everything, then I would have to worry about angle brackets and other characters that would have to be escaped.
-Fortunately, google-code-prettify allows the use of directives in comments to hint at what should be prettified, and with what language.
-This means I can write the Markdown to produce the above like so:
+But since I want to do this in Markdown, the situation is different.
+There's no way to add a class to the auto-generated `<pre><code>...</code></pre>` blocks, and although I could use literal HTML instead, that brings with it some other issues (angle brackets in code then have to be manually escaped, for example).
+Fortunately, google-code-prettify allows the use of directives in HTML comments preceding code blocks, meaning I can just write this in my posts:

     <!--?prettify lang=clj-->